webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

 ## Part 4-B

 Let's go ahead and create our utility.
 We've got an utility for this in `webpack-scaffold`, so if you do `const createCommonsChunkPlugin = require('@webpack-cli/webpack-scaffold').commonChunksPluginCreate;`, you get the same thing.
-I'm doing this for demonstration purposes, so that you can better know how to compose a scaffold in good faith.
+I'm doing this for demonstration purposes, so that you can better know how to compose a scaffold.
 First, I'm going to create a `create-chunk.js`, followed up by an import in `dev-config.js`.

 __dev-config.js__